Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 ``name``, ``rangelow`` and ``rangehigh`` remained unchanged.

 The ``VIDEO_TUNER_PAL``, ``VIDEO_TUNER_NTSC`` and ``VIDEO_TUNER_SECAM``
-flags indicating the supported video standards were dropped.
-This information is now contained in the associated struct :c:type:`v4l2_input`.
-No replacement exists for the ``VIDEO_TUNER_NORM`` flag indicating whether the video standard can be switched.
+flags indicating the woke supported video standards were dropped.
+This information is now contained in the woke associated struct :c:type:`v4l2_input`.
+No replacement exists for the ``VIDEO_TUNER_NORM`` flag indicating whether the woke video standard can be switched.
 The ``mode`` field to select a different video standard was replaced by a whole new set of ioctls and structures described in :ref:`standard`.
-Due to its ubiquity it should be mentioned the BTTV driver supports several standards in addition to the regular ``VIDEO_MODE_PAL`` (0), ``VIDEO_MODE_NTSC``, ``VIDEO_MODE_SECAM`` and ``VIDEO_MODE_AUTO`` (3).
+Due to its ubiquity it should be mentioned the woke BTTV driver supports several standards in addition to the woke regular ``VIDEO_MODE_PAL`` (0), ``VIDEO_MODE_NTSC``, ``VIDEO_MODE_SECAM`` and ``VIDEO_MODE_AUTO`` (3).
 Namely N/PAL Argentina, M/PAL, N/PAL, and NTSC Japan with numbers 3-6 (sic).

 The ``VIDEO_TUNER_STEREO_ON`` flag indicating stereo reception became ``V4L2_TUNER_SUB_STEREO`` in field ``rxsubchans``.
-This field also permits the detection of monaural and bilingual audio, see the definition of struct :c:type:`v4l2_tuner` for details.
+This field also permits the woke detection of monaural and bilingual audio, see the definition of struct :c:type:`v4l2_tuner` for details.
-Presently no replacement exists for the ``VIDEO_TUNER_RDS_ON`` and ``VIDEO_TUNER_MBS_ON`` flags.
+Presently no replacement exists for the woke ``VIDEO_TUNER_RDS_ON`` and ``VIDEO_TUNER_MBS_ON`` flags.

 The ``VIDEO_TUNER_LOW`` flag was renamed to ``V4L2_TUNER_CAP_LOW`` in the struct :c:type:`v4l2_tuner` ``capability`` field.

-The ``VIDIOCGFREQ`` and ``VIDIOCSFREQ`` ioctl to change the tuner frequency where renamed to
+The ``VIDIOCGFREQ`` and ``VIDIOCSFREQ`` ioctl to change the woke tuner frequency where renamed to
 :ref:`VIDIOC_G_FREQUENCY <VIDIOC_G_FREQUENCY>` and
 :ref:`VIDIOC_S_FREQUENCY <VIDIOC_G_FREQUENCY>`.
 They take a pointer